kubernetes-sigs/jobset/keps/672-serial-job-execution/README.md

 ## Summary

-This KEP outlines the proposal to expand the scope of the StartupPolicy API for JobSet.
-The StartupPolicy API should support to run sequence of ReplicatedJobs after they reach Ready or Succeeded status.
+This KEP outlines the proposal to support serial Job execution within JobSet using the DependsOn API.
+The JobSet should support to run sequence of ReplicatedJobs after they reach Ready or Complete status.

 ## Motivation